dron2101yesipchuk/ARMuseum/README.md

 * to detect objects and pictures, overlaying them with some information.
 * to interact with AR objects
 * to listen audio-guides
-* to view museum map
+* to view museum's map